albertoalbaladejo/MobileChallenge/README.md

 file ` ProductRepository`.
 There is also the interface of the local BBDD Room and its corresponding logic and files.

+### UI

+In UI you will find all the screens of the user interface of the application, including their respective ViewModels and the Adapters in the necessary cases.

 ## Libraries

 Next, I will explain the libraries that I have used to develop the project: